How to Hire Quality Employees

 4. Use Your Time Wisely

 Hiring for quality is different than hiring for quantity and provides much more value than the latter.
-A well thought out plan executed properly, can guarantee maximum quality in much less time.
+A well thought out plan executed properly, can guarantee maximum quality in much less time as well as lower employee turnover in the long run.

 Related Resource: Pre-employment assessments: Everything you need to know